ardanlabs/gotraining/07-concurrency_channels/03-channels/exercises/exercises.md

 (Advanced) [Pooling](../advanced/pool)

 ### Exercise 1
 Review the provided program that will be used for future exercises.
-Program uses a function type and closure and creates goroutines to calculate Fibonacci numbers.
-This program is goroutine safe.
+Program uses a function type, closures and creates goroutines to calculate Fibonacci numbers.
+This program is goroutine safe thanks to the sync package.
 [Starter Program](exercise.go)

 ### Exercise 2